 We created Toggl Button over 3 years ago to make Toggl more accessible and better integrated with other tools.
 We started small — advertising only to our own users and integrating with a few major project management tools.
-Up until recently, only one developer ever worked full time on Toggl Button.

 Yes, you read that well.
 Out of the 135,000 total users, about 85,000 have found us in the last two years, while I was leading the efforts on growing Toggl Button — the ultimate time tracking add-on for all your favorite web tools.